kubestash/docs/docs/guides/volumesnapshot/deployment/index.md

 Here,

-- `driver` field to point to the respective CSI driver that is responsible for taking snapshot.
+- `driver` specifies the respective CSI driver that is responsible for taking snapshot.
 As we are using [GCE Persistent Disk CSI Driver](https://github.com/kubernetes-sigs/gcp-compute-persistent-disk-csi-driver), we are going to use `pd.csi.storage.gke.io` in this field.

 Let's create the `volumeSnapshotClass` we have shown above,